-Click on a transit link below to be taken to a page with images I captured of the event.
+Click on a transit link below to be taken to a page with transit images I captured of that specific event.

 So when’s the next Transit?